austin-rt/crapple-maps/README.md

 Upon first load, the user will be directed to a landing page at which they must enter their information.
 If the user already exists (until authentication is a viable option) their unique ID will be stored to credit them if they make contributions. (?)

 A post MVP version sees a social media layer on top of the current idea.
-Obviously this much freedom by a pseudo-anonymous user would ill advised in a production setting.
+Obviously this much freedom by a pseudo-anonymous user would be ill advised in a true production setting.

 ### Intended Crud Functionality